FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 {{< alert context="warning" icon="⚠️" >}}
 **Important!**

+If we need additional information about the bug, we will contact you via Discord.
-We might contact you in case we need more information, please be sure to enter your full Discord name (Username#XXXX).
+Please make sure to enter your full Discord username (Username#XXXX).

 {{< /alert >}}